The Bankrate promise

-There were more than 26 million students enrolled in a U.S. college or higher education institution in the 2019-20 school year, according to data from the National Center for Education Statistics.
-However, the data shows that enrollment in the United States has been steadily trending downward for nearly a decade, and experts aren’t expecting those trends to change anytime soon.
+More than 25 million students were enrolled in a U.S. college or higher education institution in the 2020-21 school year, according to data from the National Center for Education Statistics.
+However, data shows that enrollment in the United States has been steadily trending downward for nearly a decade.

 College enrollment statistics

 The National Center for Education Statistics (NCES) tracks college enrollment year over year, breaking down the data by degree type, demographics and more.
 Here are some highlights from the most recent data, from 2020-21 unless otherwise noted:

 - 25,349,502 students in the U.S. were enrolled in Title IV postsecondary institutions.